ServiceWeaver/weaver/website/docs.md

 ## Components

 Service Weaver's core abstraction is the **component**.
-A component is like an [actor][actors], and a Service Weaver application is implemented of a set of components.
+A component is like an [actor][actors], and a Service Weaver application is implemented as a set of components.
 Concretely, a component is represented with a regular Go [interface][go_interfaces], and components interact with each other by calling the methods defined by these interfaces.